SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_sdc/readme.md

 > - In `sdc_example.c`, update the `sl_adc_channel_config_t` channel parameter to match the installed channel number.
 > - When using a single channel, only channel 1 is available; for two channels, channels 1 and 2, and so on.
 > - SDC DAC and OPAMP are not supported.
-> - Sampling threshold 16 is currently not supported.

 > **Formula for Calculating Input Voltage from ADC Output:**
 >